Truly a wonderful museum.

 If you are a history buff, or have any interest in Americana or industry, you'll surely benefit from a trip to Pioneer Village, south to Minden, Nebraska.
 Here within 20 acres, are over 50,000 pieces of Americana in 26 buildings.
 Many of the buildings were plucked from their country settings and restored here.
 Modern display halls hold selected treasures.
 Most of the antiques are arranged according to when they were used.

 More about Pioneer Village

 The one-room country school house, used until 1935, still contains all of the original furnishings—desks, stove, school books and the water pail.
 The attendance records and grades of every child are preserved in an old bank vault in Pioneer Village.

-You'll see a prairie church where services are still held every Sunday, June to September at 11:30 a.m.
+You'll see a prairie church where church services and weddings are still held.
 Nearby stands the Land Office building, where early settlers, most of them Scandinavian and German immigrants, filed their claims for this new land following the 1862 Homestead Act.